132nd-vWing/132-TRP-388/TRP/ACT/ACT-01 WVR Engagement basics .md

 - The trainee is able to find the enemy after a merge.
 - The trainee is able to easily identify one- and two-circle fights.
 - The trainee is able to explain key concepts relating to WVR engagements.
-- The trainee is able to identify the energy state of an opponent compared to their own and make decisions accorfingly.
+- The trainee is able to identify the energy state of an opponent compared to their own and make decisions accordingly.
 - The trainee is able to perform basic tasks in the #1 position.